Hanedv01/Plant-Monitor/README.md

 This section contains two guides.
 First, how to update the firmware on the Raspberry Pi Pico.
 This is necessary for the Raspberry Pi to be able to run Python code.

-1. Install [Python]( https://www.python.org/downloads/) and [VS Code](https://code.visualstudio.com/download) on your computer if you don’t have them already.
+1. Install [Python](https://www.python.org/downloads/) and [VS Code](https://code.visualstudio.com/download) on your computer and make sure that they work using [this guide]( https://code.visualstudio.com/docs/python/python-tutorial) if you don’t have them already.
+I use VS Code as I am used to it, but other IDE:s such as Thonny are also possible.
 2. Open VS Code and install the Pymakr extension.
 This is done by opening the tab “Extensions” in the left side menu (can also be done with Ctrl+Shift+X), searching for “Pymakr” and clicking “Install”.
 3. Update the firmware:
 	1. Download the [firmware](https://micropython.org/download/RPI_PICO_W/).
 Select the latest edition from “Releases”.